AndreMIsidoro/tools/sqlmap/README.md

-	--dbms <dbms_name>		Use only sqli for a specifc dbms --os-shell		Try to get a remote shell on the server --is-dba		Check if we can get db admin priveledges
+	--dbms <dbms_name>		Use only sqli for a specifc dbms --os-shell		Try to get a remote shell on the server --is-dba		Check if we can get db admin priveledges --flush-session	Deletes the records for the current session scan and starts from the beginning --crawl <depth>	Crawl the website starting from the target URL --os-shell		Tries creating a shell on the server

 ## Usage Examples